 A student who believes that he/she has been aggrieved must first attempt to seek an informal resolution with the course faculty.
-The student must schedule an appointment with the involved faculty within place, the course faculty shall prepare a summary of the points discussed during the meeting, outcome of the meeting and place the summary in the student's file and forward a copy to the student, course coordinator, program chairperson, and the associate dean.
+The student must schedule an appointment with the involved faculty within the meeting and place this summary in the student's file and forward a copy to the student, program chairperson, and associate dean.

 Three working days of identifying the academic issue which is being grieved.
-After the meeting takes course coordinator shall prepare a summary of the points discussed during the meeting, outcome of the meeting and place this summary in the student's file and forward a copy to the student, program chairperson, and associate dean.
+After the meeting takes place, the course faculty shall prepare a summary of the points discussed during the meeting, outcome of the meeting and place the summary in the student's file and forward a copy to the student, course coordinator, program chairperson, and the associate dean.

 If the student is unable to resolve the dispute with the course faculty, the student should schedule an appointment with the course coordinator for intervention within 5 working days of identifying the academic issue which is being grieved.
-After the meeting takes place, the
+After the meeting takes place, the course coordinator shall prepare a summary of the points discussed during the meeting, outcome of

-If the student is unable to resolve the dispute with the course coordinator then the student is advised to seek the intervention of the program chairperson within 10 working days of identifying the academic issue which is being grieved.
+If the student is unable to resolve the dispute with the course coordinator, then the student is advised to seek the intervention of the program chairperson within 10 working days of identifying the academic issue which is being grieved.
 After the meeting takes place, the program chairperson shall prepare a summary of the points discussed during the meeting and the outcome of the meeting and place this summary in the student's file and forward a copy to the student, program chairperson, and associate dean.